- Personal Health Information & Self-Help»

 Empaths want what is best for you and your well-being.
 Of course, as with all of our advice, it is only helpful if you actually implement it in your life.

 In looking back, I remember, with the help of my youngest brother, we stopped a physical fight from erupting between our mother, and my, now, ex-mother-in-law.
 I didn't do that for myself.
 My prime concern was that this was going to take place during the celebration of my, then, 3 year old, youngest daughter's birthday.
 Considering what has transpired since then, I sometimes wonder if I wasn't a fool to head this off at the pass?
+Maybe it was meant to play itself out and the grandmothers should have dealt with it on their own.
+Knowing what each of them had to work on.
 In today's society, I am sure that many people think Empaths are just a waste of space.
 However, I believe we have a purpose.
-We all have our own choices to make.
+We all have our own choices to make, and paths to travel.

 6. We are sensitive to stimulants and medications.